 Are you looking for STEM enrichment activities for kids?
-This site is full of fun, do-able, play-tested projects that work, whether you’re a parent of one or a teacher of many.
+This site is packed with fun, easy, play-tested projects that work, whether you’re a parent of one or a teacher of many.

-Activities include art projects, crafts, songs, games, books, science experiments, building projects, printable posters, and more.
+Activities include art projects, crafts, songs, games, books, science experiments, building projects, free printable posters, and more.
 To read the most recent post, click here.
 Or, click on a topic below.

 - Earth and Space Science:

 - Physical Science:

 - Math and Engineering: Measurement; What is an Inventor?

 - More fun stuff: There are additional posts on STEM topics and on outdoor/nature education on my blog More Good Days with Kids, including information on how to build your own: wind tube, scarf cannon, and ball wall/water wall.

 I teach a STE(A)M enrichment class called Family Inventors’ Lab, which focuses on hands-on learning and exploration of ideas from science, engineering, and nature.
 It is a multi-age, parent-child class for preschool to elementary age kids, from 2.5 – 7 years old.
 The focus is on tinkering: making things, testing them, re-building them, testing again, and learning in the process.
 Most projects use only free or low cost materials, most of which you already have.
 Our goal is to encourage families to “try this again at home” and make experimenting and tinkering a part of their daily lives.
 We do use a few special themed toys, like our toy conveyor belt, Archimedean screw and domino train.
 We have a new theme for each week’s lesson plan, which are clustered into units that last 2 – 6 weeks.